-60 2.1 Data
+65 2.1 Data

 To demonstrate our method, we use NEXRAD Level-II radar reflectivity regional reflectivity maps composed from several radars in the Northeast US (Tomkins et al., 2022, 2023a, b).
 The regional maps use 2D Cartesian Cressman interpolation to a 2 km grid based on the 0.5° elevation angle from several different radars.
 Where there is overlap between adjacent radars, we use the point with the highest reflectivity value.
-Given the coarse vertical spatial resolution of NWS operational radar volume
+Given the coarse vertical spatial resolution of NWS operational radar volume coverage patterns, 3D Cartesian interpolation often smooths and obscures the fine-scale horizontal features we need to discern

-65 coverage patterns, 3D Cartesian interpolation often smooths and obscures the fine-scale horizontal features we need to discern faint objects.
+70 coverage patterns, 3D Cartesian interpolation often smooths and obscures the fine-scale horizontal features we need to discern faint objects.
 For our application, the varying altitudes along the 0.5° elevation angle scans that constitute the regional maps are preferable to a constant altitude map that smooths key features we need for our analysis.
 While we demonstrate our technique with a specific set of NEXRAD radars in the northeast US, the technique can be applied to any gridded radar data.